 5 Skills for Success

-There are 9 skills for success.
-No matter the profession, these skills are required to be effective and successful in today’s workplace.
+There are 9 Skills for Success, or essential skills, needed to participate and thrive in learning, working, and life.
+No matter your profession, these skills are required to be effective and successful in today’s workplace.
 They “overlap and interact with each other, and with other technical and life skills.
 They are inclusive and can be adapted to different contexts.”[1]

 Image of the nine skills for success with each skill listed in the circle: communication, creativity and innovation, problem solving, reading, digital, collaboration, adaptability, writing, numeracy.